Advocacy and Mentoring Support

 They are safe and welcoming places with different opportunities every week.
 At the Inclusion Hubs, you can make new friends, try out new activities and access information.

-The sessions will be user-led, changing to meet the needs of the group and covering a variety of activities such as crafting, walking football, gardening, guest speakers, and trips out of the café.
+We currently run one session on a Thursday from 10-12.30 at the Friendship Café.
+The sessions will be user-led, changing to meet the needs of the group and covering a variety of activities such as crafting, gardening, guest speakers, and trips out of the café.

 Learning Disability Partnership Board

 This makes sure the voices of people with learning disabilities in Gloucestershire are heard loud and clear.
 Get in touch if you would like to come to the partnership board to share you views.

 MHELO (Mental Health Expert Led Opportunities)